January Winter Storm Updates

 wildfires-icon.png

-The Keetch-Byram Drought Index average for Florida is 330 (-19) on a scale from 0 (very wet) to 800 (very dry).
-There are 2 Florida counties (Dixie and Levy) with an average KBDI over 500 (drought/increased fire danger).
+The Keetch-Byram Drought Index average for Florida is 318 (+23) on a scale from 0 (very wet) to 800 (very dry).
+There are 2 Florida counties (Hamilton and Jackson) that have an average KBDI above 500 (drought/increased fire danger).

 Back to Top